Erasmus+ traineeship grant

 Long-term traineeship

-After signing the grant agreement, we pay 80% of the total support in advance.
+After signing the grant agreement, we pay 80% of the total support in advance and the rest of 20% after the traineeship period is over and you have submitted the reporting.

 Short-term blended traineeship

-The scholarship will be received within about a week after signing the agreement.
+The scholarship will be received usually within a week after signing the agreement.

 The Online Linguistic Support (OLS) language test of the Erasmus programme offers everyone going on mobility the opportunity to assess their language skills.
 Additionally, it is possible to participate in free online language courses for several languages.
 The language tests are available in a total of 29 different languages, providing an excellent opportunity to learn the local language of the host country while abroad.